-Mary Jane Falls trail is an extremely popular hike in the Mt.
-Charleston wilderness area that leads hikers to a seasonal waterfall.
+Mary Jane Falls trail is an extremely popular hike in the Mount Charleston wilderness area that leads hikers to a seasonal waterfall.
 This moderate hike showcases epic views of the Spring Mountains, seasonal wildflowers and caves to explore near the waterfall.

 In this guide: